acrolinx/acrolinx-sidebar-demo-java/README.md

 ## Quickstart

 Within the dist folder you will find a zipped version of the acrolinx-sidebar-java-sdk.
-This includes a fat jar to use within your project and startup scripts to run the java ui demos.
+This includes a fat jar and startup scripts to run the java ui demos.

 Download this zip file and unpack it.
 Within the bin folder you'll find the start scripts and within the lib folder the acrolinx-sidebar-java-sdk jar.